Rashnotech/calculator/README.md

-# calculator
-Cloning a windows calculator app
+# Building App using JS